Total CEO hopes Britain will remain in the European Union

-AIX-EN-PROVENCE, France Total's (TOTF.PA) chief executive Patrick Pouyanne said on Friday he had not given up on the idea of keeping Britain in the European Union.
+AIX-EN-PROVENCE, France (Reuters) - Total's (TOTF.PA) chief executive Patrick Pouyanne said on Friday he had not given up on the idea of keeping Britain in the European Union.

 The French oil major, Europe's second-largest, is a major oil producer in the British North Sea.